Bob Stupak: Career

-In the mid-1990s, Stupak was inducted into the Gambling Hall of Fame.
+In 1999, Stupak was among the inaugural inductees to the Casino Legends Hall of Fame.

-Stupak's unique promotions included the world's first one quarter million dollar jackpot followed shortly thereafter by the world's first million dollar jackpot.
-He also was wildly successful with his direct-mail marketing called the "Vegas Vacation Club" that enticed vacationers to Vegas World with what was almost a cost-free vacation package including room, meals, and vouchers for casino play.
-Participants returned year after year and spread the word until hotel occupancy was 100% year round.
+Stupak's promotions included the first quarter-million-dollar and million-dollar slot machine jackpots in Las Vegas.
+He also ran a direct-mail marketing program known as the "Vegas Vacation Club," which offered low-cost vacation packages to Vegas World that included accommodations, meals, and casino credits.
+The program attracted repeat visitors and contributed to consistently high hotel occupancy.

 In 1987, Stupak was considering the purchase of a local television station, as well as starting a weekly newspaper.
 In 1988, Stupak was the chairman of the newly formed Committee for Olympics in Nevada, and advocated for the Summer Olympic Games to be held in Las Vegas in 1996 or in 2000.

 In 1989, Stupak won a widely publicized million-dollar wager on Super Bowl XXIII.
 Later that year, he won the Deuce to Seven Lowball championship bracelet at the World Series of Poker and the Super Bowl of poker at Caesars Palace, both times edging out world-renowned lowball poker legend Billy Baxter for the championship.
 One of Stupak's most talked about promotions came when he paid a daredevil one million dollars to jump off the top of Vegas World, then charged him a $990,000 landing fee.

 In 1990, Stupak approached the mayor and city council with a plan to build the largest free-standing sign in the world.
 His plan was for an 1,800-foot-tall neon sign that would tower over Las Vegas.
 Then-Councilman Steve Miller, an airline instructor pilot, convinced Stupak to redesign the structure to include an observation deck.
 Miller took Stupak for a flight over Vegas World in Miller's private plane.
 There they circled for over an hour at altitudes ranging from 1,000 to 2,000 feet watching the sun set.
 Stupak told Miller that to not share such a beautiful sight would be a sin, and he immediately went to work revising his plans to include a restaurant and amusement rides at the top of what was then to be called the "Stupak Tower".
 Stupak held a press conference and announced his plan with the caveat that his tower would be the icon of Las Vegas, and Steve Wynn's Mirage would be two miles from him, not the other way around.
 Within a year of Stupak's announcement, the construction on the tower began.